Nairobi City Park, All You Need to Know About

-Situated just a few kilometers from the city center, Nairobi City Park is a 60-hectare park rich in biodiversity.
+Situated just a few kilometres from the city centre, Nairobi City Park is a 60-hectare park rich in biodiversity.
 Its indigenous forest is a habitat of hundreds of species of flora and fauna.

 Nairobi City Park, which was established in 1921 as a zoological garden before being turned into a public park in 1925, is located in the Parklands area in Westlands.